© Crown copyright 2019

 2. Medical Devices

-If there’s no deal, the UK’s current participation in the European regulatory network for medical devices would end, and the MHRA would take on the responsibilities for the UK market that are currently undertaken through the EU system.
+If there is a no-deal Brexit, the UK’s current participation in the European regulatory network for medical devices would end, and the MHRA would take on the responsibilities for the UK market that are currently undertaken through the EU system.
 This section provides further detail on how we propose the UK system would operate.

 For a time-limited period, we will continue to allow devices to be placed on the UK market that are in conformity with the applicable EU Directive.
 Relevant labelling requirements will continue to apply including the requirement for products to carry a CE mark and devices which currently require conformity assessment by a NB must have a valid CE certificate.

-If there’s no deal, UK-based NBs will no longer be recognised by the EU after 29 March 2019, meaning the devices they have certified will no longer be in conformity with the applicable EU Directive.
+If there’s a no-deal Brexit, UK-based NBs will no longer be recognised by the EU after Brexit, meaning the devices they have certified will no longer be in conformity with the applicable EU Directive.
 As such these products will not be able to be placed on the EU market.

-To support the continuity of supply of products to the UK market, we will give UK-based NBs an ongoing legal status and continue to recognise the validity of certificates that they issued prior to 29 March 2019.
-This will allow products covered by certificates issued by UK-based notified bodies to continue to be placed on the UK market after 29 March 2019.
+To support the continuity of supply of products to the UK market, we will give UK-based NBs an ongoing legal status and continue to recognise the validity of certificates that they issued prior to exit day.
+This will allow products covered by certificates issued by UK-based notified bodies to continue to be placed on the UK market after exit day.

 UK law will not require any changes to the labelling of affected products.
 Furthermore, the UK will continue to accept labelling in the English language, which includes information from other jurisdictions (such as Ireland), on condition that information complies with all UK requirements.